1. Health Hub

 Written by

 Chronic sinusitis is a persistent inflammation of the sinuses.
 Chronic sinus infections can result from an infection, nasal polyps (abnormal growths in the nasal passages), a deviated septum, or other underlying health issues brought on by a weakened immune system.
+Chronic sinusitis may require advanced medical treatment.

 Common colds are the most prevalent form of upper respiratory infection.
 The upper respiratory system comprises your sinuses, throat, airways, and lungs.
 When these areas are infected with a virus or bacteria, they may become inflamed.

-Colds are usually passed through microscopic droplets expelled when an infected individual coughs, sneezes, or speaks.
+Colds are usually passed through microscopic droplets expelled when an infected individual coughs, sneezes or speaks.
 Inhaling these droplets can result in the infection passing to you.
 The rhinovirus is the most common type of cold virus transmitted between humans.

 While colds do not directly cause sinus infections, the blockage and mucus buildup caused by a cold can become breeding grounds for bacteria.
 This can, in turn, lead to bacterial sinus infections (bacterial sinusitis).

-Common symptoms include:
+Common symptoms of sinus infections and colds include:

 • Runny nose (also known as nasal discharge or rhinitis)